Where Is IoT in the Hype Cycle, and What Does It Mean for New Adopters?

 IoT is deceptively simple, but there’s a very complex middleware layer between the user interface and the edge devices.
 The under-the-hood complexity of connectivity, security, networking, SIM cards, scalability, etc. goes unnoticed in a great IoT product because it all just works.

 In our experience, most companies that are new to IoT end up vastly underestimating the resources they'll need for a successful deployment.
 They hire too few engineers, set super-aggressive timelines, and rarely understand the scope of the project.
-Inevitably, they start missing milestones because their FCC certification gets rejected, they can't prove ROI, etc.—and then they give up.
+Inevitably, they start missing milestones because their FCC certification gets rejected, they can't prove ROI, their change management efforts failed, etc.—and then they give up.
 As a result, most in-house IoT projects fail.

 To put this into perspective, we recently met with a founder who was part of a successful consumer IoT company and had left that organization to launch a new IoT product.
 We asked why, as one of the few people in the world who's successfully brought an in-house-built IoT product to market, he was considering working with Particle.